-First, let’s watch a video about what the first meeting with a team member should deliver.
-Next we’ll discuss an example of a team member assignment that, unfortunately, is typical.
-Then we’ll talk about the right way to make team assignments.
+Watch this video about “how to” and “how not to” make team assignments.
+We show you what the initial meeting with a team member should deliver.
+Next we’ll discuss an example of how not to make a team member assignment.
+Finally, we’ll talk about the right way to make team assignments.

 The goal of this example project is to improve the quality of the applicants that Human Resources refers to line managers for job interviews.
-The project manager gets a phone call from the project sponsor asking how the job applicant improvement project is going.
-The project manager explains that they are starting work today.
-The project manager is a bit uncertain about how to start but takes a first step by asking one of the team members to stop by their cubicle to discuss the project.
-The project manager asks the team member to interview all 65 of the company’s first level supervisors about the quality of the job applicants Human Resources is sending them for job interviews.
+The project manager asks one of the team members to stop by his cubicle to discuss the project.
+He is a bit uncertain about how to start the project.
+He asks the team member to interview all 65 of the company’s first level supervisors about the quality of the job applicants Human Resources is sending them for job interviews.
 Leading Teams Main Page

 The team member returns to the project manager’s cubicle a week later and says, “I finished the last of the 64 interviews this morning.
 One of the supervisors is in the hospital so I couldn’t interview her.”

-The PM thanks the team and asks about the results of the interviews.
+The PM says, “Good work.
+Tell me about the results of the interviews.”

-The project manager says to the team member, “That’s not what I wanted.
+The project manager responds, “That’s not what I wanted.
 I want to know specifically what is wrong with the applicants the HR department sends them to interview.
 Please go get me the information I want.”

 The team member nods at the project manager, turns and walks out, thinking to himself, “If you wanted data about what was wrong with the applicants, you should’ve told me that.”